 The Community-Based Care Coordination Council (Hub Council) exists to improve regional care coordination through linking health care and social determinant of health provider activities.
 The BHT Hub will be responsible for launching three key initiatives.
 One, to map and align current community care coordination efforts including high-risk and high-service utilization programs such as Health Homes, Hot Spotters, Consistent Care, etc. and clinic-based efforts related to chronic disease.
 Two, to implement and utilize the Pathways Hub Model and Care Coordination Systems platform for people transitioning out of jail and high-risk, pregnant Medicaid mothers.
 Three, to align community resources into an easily accessible format.
 This may include integration with Washington Information Network 211 and other community portals.

 Provider Champions Council

-Tribal Partner Leadership Council
+Tribal Partners Leadership Council

-The Tribal Partners Leadership Council was chartered and is made up of The Kalispel Tribe of Indians, Colville Tribe, Spokane Tribe of Indians, The NATIVE Project, The Healing Lodge, and The American Indian Community Center.
-Their goal is to foster collaboration and communication with regional Tribes, Indian Health Service facilities, Tribal Organizations, and Urban Indian Health Programs.
-Recognizing American Indian/Alaska Native populations are served within in the BHT region, the BHT Board wants to ensure that health priorities set are consistent with tribal health system needs.
+The Tribal Partners Leadership Council was chartered by and is made up of The Kalispel Tribe of Indians, Colville Tribe, Spokane Tribe of Indians, The NATIVE Project, The Healing Lodge, and The American Indian Community Center.
+Their goal is to foster collaboration and communication with regional Tribes, Indian Health Services facilities, Tribal Organizations, and Urban Indian Health Programs.
+Recognizing American Indian/Alaska Native populations are served within the BHT region, the BHT Board wants to ensure that health priorities set are consistent with tribal health system needs.
 This group will be consulted throughout Transformation planning to monitor the impact on Tribes, Urban Natives, and Indian Health Services facilities.

-Waiver Finance Team
+Waiver Finance Workgroup